 PAS 55-1:2008 Asset management.
 Specification for the optimized management of physical assets

 UPDATE: Since its publication in 2004, PAS 55 has been an international success story.
-That’s why we’ve transformed it to become an international standard, which will soon be available in three parts:
+That’s why we’ve transformed it to become an international standard, which is available in three parts:

 - ISO 55000 provides the overview, concepts and terminology for Asset Management

 - ISO 55001 specifies the requirements for an effective Asset Management System

 - ISO 55002 offers interpretation and guidance for such a system to be implemented.